slfhstr/LXC-OperationPrivacy-VOIP/README.md

 - run it

 ## run as ...
-If you are logged in to your Linux box as a normal user, which you should be, you may need to prefix commands with `sudo` YMMV (your mileage may vary).
+If you are logged in to your Linux box as a normal user, which you should be, you may need to prefix commands with `sudo`.

+YMMV (your mileage may vary).

 ## prepare LXC container